Dataenthusiast23/LITA-_CAPSTONE-_PROJECT_2/README.md

 ### Data Collection

- The dataset for this analysis was provided by LIA under The Incubtor Hub, a Tech Skill training outfits.
-I received through the LMS in Microsoft Excel [ Download Here](https://www.microsoft.com)
+ The dataset for this analysis was provided by LITA under The Incubtor Hub, a Tech Skill training outfits.
+I received the data through the LMS in Microsoft Excel [ Download Here](https://www.microsoft.com)
  https://canvas.instructure.com/courses/10186984/files/folder/Portfolio%20Building%20with%20GitHub%20and%20Introduction%20to%20Power%20BI